The National Association of Home Builders (NAHB) reported today that builder sentiment declined in March despite high buyer traffic and strong demand.

-Derived from a monthly survey that NAHB has been conducting for 25 years, the NAHB/Wells Fargo Housing Market Index gauges builder perceptions of current single-family home sales and sales expectations for the next six months as "good," "fair" or "poor."
-The survey also asks builders to rate traffic of prospective buyers as "high to very high," "average" or "low to very low."
-Scores from each component are then used to calculate a seasonally adjusted index where any number over 50 indicates that more builders view conditions as good than poor.
+Derived from a monthly survey, the NAHB/Wells Fargo HMI gauges builder perceptions of current single-family home sales and sales expectations for the next six months as “good,” “fair” or “poor.”
+The survey also asks builders to rate traffic of prospective buyers as “high to very high,” “average” or “low to very low.”
+Scores for each component are then used to calculate a seasonally adjusted index where any number over 50 indicates that more builders view conditions as good than poor.

 The HMI index gauging current sales conditions fell three points to 87 while the component measuring sales expectations in the next six months increased three points to 83.
 The gauge charting traffic of prospective buyers held firm at 72.